Trader Joe's makes the best white chocolate for this ice cream. It's extremely creamy with strong notes of vanilla, chocolate, and herbs.

 - 1/2 cup flour

-For ice cream: Bring half and half to a simmer in a heavy saucepan.
+For the Ice Cream: Bring half and half to a simmer in a heavy saucepan.
 Remove from heat, stir in ginger, and let steep covered for 30 minutes.
 Half and half may separate slightly but it won't affect the final ice cream.

 In a bowl, whisk egg yolks and sugar together until they thicken and lighten in color.
 When ginger is done steeping, quickly whisk yolk mixture into saucepan.
 Cook on medium-low heat, stirring frequently, until custard coats the back of a spoon but a swiped finger leaves a clean line.